zindy/ypipe/README.md

 # Usage
 At any time, comments can be typed in the console window.
 These can be used to describe *in plain text* what the command issued was, causing the serial instructions that follow.
 There is a length limit before the comment simply continues to the next line.
 Also, if some serial traffic occurs while typing a comment, the comment will be truncated gracefully.

-The *interactive* onsole mode is entered by pressing ENTER on an empty line.
+The *interactive* console mode is entered by pressing ENTER on an empty line.
 This stops the logging of traffic from the controllers and device, until console mode is exited by typing 'x'.

 Two things can be changed and saved in the Y-Pipe EEPROM memory:
 * 'b' on its own in a terminal window displays the current baud rate between controller and device. b+BAUDRATE (e.g. 'b115200') changes the current baud rate.